armijnhemel/devicecode/doc/openwrt_fields.md

 72. comments
 73. page

-Not all of these are interesting.
+Not all of these fields are interesting.
 Not all of the information can be extracted from the data in the CSV.
 For example, serial port information is incomplete and doesn't include information regarding which solder pads should be used.

 This is not entirely surprising as this information sometimes cannot be squeezed into a single field but needs more characters or a full description, but in most cases it could be.
 This information should be extracted from the individual device pages.

+What is puzzling is that when accessing the individual pages of devices more information is availabe in a structured format than in the CSV dump.
+An example is the field "Serial connection voltage" that is not available in the CSV dump.